Russian central bank cuts key rate to 16% as Putin speaks

 By Elena Fabrichnaya and Gleb Bryanski

-The central bank made the ?announcement as President Vladimir Putin was giving a press conference where he said that the economic slowdown was the result ?of monetary tightening by the central bank to bring down the inflation rate.
+The central bank made the announcement as President Vladimir Putin was giving a press conference where he said the economic slowdown was the result of monetary tightening by the ?central bank to bring down the inflation rate.

 PUTIN SAID CENTRAL BANK OPERATING 'QUITE RESPONSIBLY'